Davewalsh3/MSPone/README.md

 For the future of the project I would like to implement a subtle animated background feature where the background-swirls image I have used currently, would slowly reveolve on its center point.
 This would really exaggerate the 60's theme I was going for with this design.
 I would also like to further develop the store section of the website and enhance the audio player with JQuery.

+<h3> Problems Encountered </h3>
+I was unable to load video to html code, so instead I embedded a youtube video in its place.
 <h3>Testing</h3>

 I utilized w3 html & css validator online in order to test my code.
 I found various discrepencies in my work such as incorrent syntax and formatting .
 My links to fontawesome were flagging also as as vertical sign (|) was stated as 'not being allowed'.
 I did not find however that the code was affected by this rule, and further attempts to address it by converting the code using url-escape-text did not seem to alleviate the highlighted error.